 WDIV-Local 4, The Detroit News and Detroit Public Television will host Decision 2017: Detroit Mayoral Debate with candidates for mayor of Detroit at 8 p.m. on Wednesday, Oct.
 25.

 WDIV-Local 4 anchor Devin Scillian will moderate the debate, originating from the WDIV studios in downtown Detroit.
 Incumbent Mayor Mike Duggan and challenger State Senator Coleman Young II will participate.
-Panelists will be WDIV-Local 4 anchor Kimberly Gill, host of American Black Journal and MiWeek on DPTV, Stephen Henderson, and city hall reporter at The Detroit News, Christine Ferretti.
+Panelists will be WDIV-Local 4 anchor Kimberly Gill, Chastity Pratt Dawsey, Bridge Magazine urban affairs reporter, Christine Ferretti, city hall reporter at The Detroit News.

 The debate will be one hour with no commercial breaks.